protontypes/open-sustainable-technology/README.md

 - [venco.py](https://gitlab.com/dlr-ve/esy/vencopy/vencopy) - A data processing tool offering demand and flexibility profiles for future electric vehicle fleets in an aggregated manner.
 - [nammayatri](https://github.com/nammayatri/nammayatri) - A Direct-to-Driver open mobility platform powering the next-generation of mobility applications in India.
 - [biclaR](https://github.com/U-Shift/biclar) - A tool for the design and assessment of different scenarios of the cycling network models in the Lisbon metropolitan area.
+- [ha-evcc](https://github.com/marq24/ha-evcc) - Home Assistant integration for evcc optimized charging of electric vehicles, connecting your EV charger with your PV system.

 ### Production and Industry